John Collins NBA Playoffs Player Props: Hawks vs. Celtics

-John Collins be on the court for the Atlanta Hawks at 7:30 PM on Tuesday against the Boston Celtics in the 2023 NBA Playoffs.
+The Atlanta Hawks, John Collins included, match up versus the Boston Celtics at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.

-Below we will dive into Collins' stats and trends, helping you make good selections on prop bets.

 John Collins Prop Bets vs. the Celtics